Hecris10/Hecris10/README.md

 - 👋 Hi, I’m Helaman Ewerton
-- 👀 I’m interested in Web Development including Froned and Backend as well.
+- 👀 I’m Web Developmer and System Analyst.
-- 🌱 I’m currently learning React Js ...
+- 🌱 I’m currently working as a Dev on Lab Management Softwares for Global companies as PepsiCo and BASF.
-- 💞️ I’m looking to collaborate on Web Dev project...
+- 💞️ I’m looking to collaborate on projects.
 - 📫 You cand find me at ewerton.webdev@gmail.com.

 <!---